Learning Poisson Binomial Distributions: Introduction

 So, how might one leverage the structure of PBDs to remove $n$ from the sample complexity?
-The first property one might try to exploit is that a PBD assigns $1-\epsilon$ of its mass to $O_\eps(\sqrt{n})$ points.
-So one could draw samples from the distribution to (approximately) identify these points and then try to estimate the probability assigned to each such point to within high enough accuracy so that the overall estimation error is $\epsilon$.
-Clearly, such an approach, if followed na\"ively, would give $\poly(n)$ sample complexity.
+A first observation is that a PBD assigns $1-\epsilon$ of its mass to $O_\eps(\sqrt{n})$ points.
+So one could draw samples to (approximately) identify these points and then try to estimate the probability assigned to each such point, but clearly such an approach, if followed na\"ively, would give $\poly(n)$ sample complexity.
 Alternatively, one could run Birg\'e's algorithm on the restricted support of size $O_\eps( \sqrt{n})$, but that will not improve the asymptotic sample complexity.
 A different approach would be to construct a small $\epsilon$-cover (under the total variation distance) of the space of all PBDs on $n$ variables.
-Indeed, if such a cover has size $N$, it can be shown (see Lemma~11 of the full paper, or Chapter 7 of \cite{DL:01})) that a target PBD can be learned from $O(\log (N)/\epsilon^2)$ samples.
+Indeed, if such a cover has size $N$, it can be shown (see Lemma~\ref{lem:log-cover-size} in Section~\ref{sec:positive}, or Chapter 7 of \cite{DL:01})) that a target PBD can be learned from $O(\log (N)/\epsilon^2)$ samples.
 Still it is easy to argue that any cover needs to have size $\Omega(n)$, so this approach too gives a $\log(n)$ dependence in the sample complexity.

 Our approach, which removes $n$ completely from the sample complexity, requires a refined understanding of the structure of the set of all PBDs on $n$ variables, in fact one that is more refined than the understanding provided by the aforementioned results (approximating a PBD by a Poisson, Normal, or Binomial distribution).
 We give an outline of the approach in the next section.}